Travel to Poland: 7 Krakow culinary highlights

-“When I came here 18 years ago the Polish traditions had all but died out,” says Aziz Seck, erstwhile basketball player (basketball is what brought him to Poland), acclaimed cocktail mixer, a transplant from Africa via France and owner of Café Baobab, a Senegalese bar and restaurant in Poland’s capital Warsaw, about three hours by train from Krakow.
+“When I came here 18 years ago the Polish traditions had all but died out,” says Aziz Seck, erstwhile basketball player (basketball is what brought him to Poland), acclaimed cocktail mixer, a transplant from Africa via France and owner of Café Baobab (which closed its doors in 2017), a Senegalese bar and restaurant in Poland’s capital Warsaw, about three hours by train from Krakow.

 While Seck is intent of promoting the best of his African roots in Poland, he acknowledges that Poles are doing the same with their culture.
 “This country was closed for a long time under communism.
 Now the scene is vibrant.
 People are cooking.
 The markets are filled with local produce.
 A generation of new young Polish chefs are reviving and promoting traditions.